intel/neural-compressor/examples/notebook/tensorflow/alexnet_mnist/README.md

 This demo could be executed on any Intel CPU.
 But it's recommended to use 2nd Generation Intel® Xeon® Scalable Processors or newer, which include:

-1. AVX512 intruction to speed up training & inference AI model.
+1. AVX512 instruction to speed up training & inference AI model.

 2. Intel® Deep Learning Boost: Vector Neural Network Instruction (VNNI) to accelerate AI/DL Inference with INT8/BF16 Model.